 Treatment should first address any missing nutrients or other medical problems, such as lead poisoning.

 Treating pica involves behaviors, the environment, and family education.
 One form of treatment associates the pica behavior with negative consequences or punishment (mild aversion therapy).
-Then the person gets positive reinforcement for eating normal foods.
+Then the person gets rewarded for eating normal foods.

 Medications may help reduce the abnormal eating behavior if pica is part of a developmental disorder such as intellectual disability.

 Treatment success varies.
-In many cases, the disorder lasts several months, then disappears on its own.
+In many cases, the disorder lasts several months and then disappears on its own.
 In some cases, it may continue into the teen years or adulthood, especially when it occurs with developmental disorders.

 Call your health care provider if you notice that a child (or adult) is eating non-food materials.

 There is no specific prevention.
-Getting enough nutrition may help.
+Getting adequate nutrition may help.

 Katz ER, DeMaso DR. Pica.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 21.2.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 21.2.